-The first and probably most significant advantage that an identifies-first cloud infrastructure security platform like Ermetic can provide is the ability to review ALL identities in an environment and provide a clear overview of the current state of privileges in an environment.
+The first and probably most significant advantage that an identifies-first cloud infrastructure security platform like Tenable Cloud Security can provide is the ability to review ALL identities in an environment and provide a clear overview of the current state of privileges in an environment.
 This is necessary to do because it only takes one identity with excessive permissions to pose a great risk to an environment and, more often than not, the identities that pose the most risk are those you don’t suspect.
 Analyzing all the identities in an environment allows you to understand which pose the most risk and are the most crucial to address - and take care of them first.
 While cloud native tools can help you focus on specific identities in a one-at-a-time manner, using them at scale is very difficult.
 Even if you use AWS’s API, which is pretty robust, creating, deploying and maintaining software that does the legwork of gathering, compiling and analyzing this kind of information in all its complexity and scope is an undertaking most companies can’t handle as a side project.
-It’s also important to note that if your company, like many today, has a multi-cloud strategy, the Ermetic platform provides the same type of analysis in the same console for Azure and GCP as well as AWS.
+It’s also important to note that if your company, like many today, has a multi-cloud strategy, Tenable Cloud Security provides the same type of analysis in the same console for Azure and GCP as well as AWS.

 In addition to the scale involved in solving the problem of granting least privilege access to identities, it’s important to keep in mind that cloud environments are among the most dynamic and agile computing infrastructures in existence.
 New resources are added all the time, new identities pop up and job functions change frequently.
 Having least privilege access policies is not a “one off” type of task.
 Even if, theoretically, a manual or even semi-automatic analysis approach using cloud native tools and/or cloud provider APIs was practical - the necessity of redoing it almost every day to stay current makes it a Herculean task that most security teams cannot find the resources for.
-A platform such as Ermetic uses automation to keep the analysis fresh and always presents the current state of excessive permissions in the environment amid changes.
+A cloud native application protection platform such as Tenable Cloud Security uses automation to keep the analysis fresh and always presents the current state of excessive permissions in the environment amid changes.

 Having excessive permissions on identities is usually just one side of the equation.
 On their own, excessive permissions might not be that urgent to deal with (though obviously worth detecting and taking care of).
 However when part of a toxic combination that is, combined with attributes that make the identity more prone to be exploited by a malicious actor, such as an IAM user with access keys, excessive permissions may become a great and even immediate threat to your sensitive data or business continuity.
 Native tools such as by AWS may allow limited analysis of the IAM state for an identity.
 But it’s up to you to combine this information with data from more sources, such as network configuration, access configuration and even vulnerability exposure, to understand how pressing it is to deal with an identity’s level of permissions.